nischalhp/nanna-mane/content/post/NodeBoat/index.md

 Then we spent the next hour programming that let us control the boat from a web app by turning the motors on and off and moving the rudder left and right.

 30 Minutes to final bell , we took our boat to harsh waters where the actually competition was going to be held.
 Our boat just sunk.
 The pool where the competition was being held had a water flowing in from a little height thus creating currents.
 Our boat could not handle currents.
-We had to change the engineering aspect of the boat in the next 30 minutes and test it.
+We had to change the design aspect of the boat in 30 minutes.

-We had our brains running in full speed and what we did was, we took 2 small water bottles and added them on the side thus giving our boat more buoyancy.
+We had our brains running in full speed and here is what we did, we took 2 small water bottles and added them on the side thus giving our boat more buoyancy.
 Our boat was afloat. #Whooohoho

 We took it back to test and what happened was our boat was moving around in circles.
 We were like what the fuck is happening.
 Then suddenly we had a brain wave.
 We had reversed one motor i.e one motor was spinning in clock-wise and the other motor was spinning in anti-clock wise.
 Simple wiring going wrong.
 We fixed that and our boat was ready to race!